Andrii-Radyhin/Erosion-detection/README.md

 ```
 As there is not really balanced dataset, let's extract images with non-empty masks using either randomizer or just first 40 images.
 40 images because it's 20% of images with non-empty masks.
 So we have 264 + 40 = 304 (for (256,256) crop) images.

-**But there is still one question not answered: what crop is better?**
+**But there is still one question not answered: what cropping is better?**

 By this reason we will use pixel ratio (mask pixels/ all mask pixels).
 Also graph below shows pixel ratio with all images, received during cropping.